Harold Ramirez Player Props: Rays vs. White Sox

 Harold Ramirez At The Plate

-- Ramirez has three doubles, three home runs and three walks while batting .354.
+- Ramirez is hitting .373 with three doubles, four home runs and four walks.

-- Ramirez will look to extend his six-game hitting streak.
-He's batting .476 during his last games.
+- Ramirez is batting .450 with one homer during his last outings and is riding a seven-game hitting streak.

-- He has hit a long ball in three games this season (21.4%), homering in 5.8% of his chances at the plate.
+- He has hit a home run in 26.7% of his games this year, and 7.1% of his trips to the dish.

-- Ramirez has driven in a run in four games this season (28.6%), including two games with multiple runs batted in.
+- Ramirez has driven home a run in five games this season (33.3%), including more than one RBI in 20.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.